RadGorzy/3DPointCloudClassification_GUI/README.md

 ### Dependency:
 	Tested with PCL 1.9,tensorflow-gpu 1.12.0, Qt 5.12 and VTK-8.2.0, python >=3.5 under ubuntu 18.04 and 16.04
+	Temporary use tensorflow 1.9 with "CNN_range_SemanticKITTI" and tensorflow >=1.10 for other models.
 When using AppImage from releases, only these dependencies are required:
 ###
 	python >= 3.5, tensorflow, numpy